• Skip to primary navigation

 • 6 pieces Fresh bamboo shoots Raw fresh

-• some Washed rice water enough for covering the shoots
+• 9 cups Washed rice water (Enough for covering the shoots)

 US Customary - Metric